OUSWAT/myrorss-deep-learning/README.md

-# Repository for facilitating and practicing deep-learning on the MYRORSS (1999-2011) Dataset!
+# Deep Learning with MYRORSS

+This repository contains methods for extracting MYRORSS data from its tar format stored on supercomputer, for manipulating that data, and using it in deep learning models.
+Specifically, I train a vanilla U-Net to predict 30-Minute MESH swaths, based on the previous thirty minutes of radar and NSE inputs.
+For questions about the MYRORSS dataset and anything else, please see the wiki.

 This repository contains python scripts useful for converting MYRORSS (tars of radar days) into training samples stored as npys.
 ## Table of Contents